alexanderchuranov/Metaresc/README.md

 `MR_COPY_RECURSIVELY` is similar to `MR_LOAD_*` macroses.
 It may take 2 or 3 arguemnts and semantics of those arguments is the same as for `MR_LOAD_*` macroses.
 The source (`src`) in this case is a pointer on original structure.
+All non-void pointers and strings will be allocated with `MR_CALLOC` and copied from the original source.
+Cross references will be restored identically to origin.

 Example below demostrates a deep copy of a binary tree.

 ```c
 #include <metaresc.h>